ptrsym/MAD-MyFavouritePlaces/readme.md

-for computed mapcoords to making a separate class mapviewmodel to handle the map generation and interaction researched how to implement a map thumbnail image without generating an interaction map. resulted in making a class to handle the thumbnail generator which uses MKMap snapshotter repeating error when trying ot generate a snapshot not sure of issue everything seems correct in options setting
+for computed mapcoords to making a separate class mapviewmodel to handle the map generation and interaction researched how to implement a map thumbnail image without generating an interaction map. resulted in making a class to handle the thumbnail generator which uses MKMap snapshotter repeating error when trying to generate a snapshot not sure of issue everything seems correct in options setting and documentation

+30/05/23
+implementing map view/set functions some unknown error is causing all map related loading/viewing to not render making troubleshooting and function testing somewhat difficult trying to complete all requirements regardless

 ### Video 2

 ## Milestone 3